maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 There are of course bigger and lesser offenders.

-It is a good idea to think twice before relying on any third-parties if your or your company's website is at stake.
+It's a good idea to think twice before relying on any third-parties if your or your company's website is at stake.

 If you don't need all the fancy features this writeup will guide you through building a local code preview that works with your static site generator.
-It will be simple, inline, lightweight, durable and secure [^2].
+It will be simple, inline, lightweight, durable and secure.

 # Building a simple code preview

 ## What we will build

-We will build a simple code preview with javascript support and code listings, the whole following preview depicts what we will achieve.
+We will build a simple code preview with javascript support and code listings.
+The following example shows what we will achieve.

 {{< code-preview >}}
 {{< code-preview-file language="html" >}}